shakirali2244/nrf24l-rc/README.md

 TODO
 - fix single digits data encoding
+- change encoding to ascii
+- add more channels
-- add a log back of flight data to server
+- add a log back of flight data to base
+- setter and getter for alt and gps
-- parse and display
+- parse and display on gui